Skip to content

 # → { "id": "agent-acme-sdr-pj7r2qx4", ... }

-# 2. Apply the Sales Development template (brings in playbooks, skills, objectives, …).
+# 2. Apply the Sales Development template (brings in playbooks with their procedures, objectives, …).

 curl -s https://api.anychat.ai/v1/orgs/acme/agents/agent-acme-sdr-pj7r2qx4/apply-template \